Book a connection call

 To them, this is how the M&E system worked:

-- A query that happened to mention the project’s theory of change (ToC)?
+• A query that happened to mention the program’s theory of change (ToC)?
 Promptly passed along to the M&E Manager.

-- Orienting new community-based activity managers to the indicators they were to report on?
+• Orienting new community-based program activity managers to the indicators they were to report on?
 That was for the M&E Manager to handle.

-Basically, the M&E Manager – who happened to be named, well, M&E Manager (very apt) – was on the receiving end of all things considered M&E. After all, to the rest of the project team, M&E things were clearly separate from what the ‘real work’ they were doing managing the project’s activities.
+Basically, the M&E Manager – who happened to be named, well, M&E Manager (very apt) – was on the receiving end of all things considered M&E. After all, to the rest of the program team, M&E things were clearly separate from the ‘real work’ they were doing implementing the program.

 Inciting incident

-But one January afternoon as the project’s director quickly ate lunch at her desk in front of her computer while working – something she always told her team to do so that project results would be produced without interruption –, she came across an article in which an M&E specialist said “M&E [is] the responsibility of everyone working on a project because everyone’s efforts affect the project’s results.”
+But one January afternoon as the program’s director quickly ate lunch at her desk in front of her computer while working – something she always told her team to do so that program results would be produced without interruption –, she came across an article in which an M&E specialist said “M&E [is] the responsibility of everyone working on a [program] because everyone’s efforts affect the [program’s] results.”

-She read further, and then she got to thinking about how M&E was done in her project.
+She read further, and then she got to thinking about how M&E was done in her program.

 Suddenly she understood what the interviewed M&E specialist was saying!

-Given that everyone on a project team had a part to play in delivering on the project’s promises, and…
+Given that everyone on a program team had a part to play in delivering on the program’s promises, and…

-…given that the M&E system measures, tracks, analyzes, assesses, and reports on the delivery of those promises and facilitates the use of the evidence to improve project delivery, …
+given that the M&E system measures, tracks, analyzes, assesses, and reports on the delivery of those promises and facilitates the use of the evidence to improve program delivery, …

 …everything that all the team members did was and should be M&E-related.